chriseppstein/chriseppstein.github.com/content/posts/2010-02-08-haml-sucks-for-content.markdown

 Work-Arounds
 ------------

-When I asked [Nathan](http://nex-3.com/), the man behind both [Haml][haml] & [Sass][sass], if he would mind it if I wrote this post he responded:
+When I asked [Natalie](http://nex-3.com/), the woman behind both [Haml][haml] & [Sass][sass], if she would mind it if I wrote this post she responded:

 > No, it's true.

-Nathan's acknowledgment of Haml's weaknesses is one of its strengths.
-He has done a lot to sand down Haml's rough edges over the two years I've been following Haml's development.
+Natalie's acknowledgment of Haml's weaknesses is one of its strengths.
+She has done a lot to sand down Haml's rough edges over the two years I've been following Haml's development.
 But first and foremost, **I think there is a misconception that Haml's indentation-based tags are the only way to create markup in a Haml document.
 This is not true.** Here are several ways you can embed inline content within a Haml document:

 ### &bull; Inline your HTML